navamai/navamai/README.md

-# NavamAI enhances your craft with AI
+# NavamAI supercharges you with AI

-Use NavamAI to enhance your craft with personal, fast, and quality AI.
+Use NavamAI to supercharge your productivity and workflow with personal, fast, and quality AI.
 Turn your Terminal into a configurable, interactive, and unobtrusive personal AI app.
 Power of 15 LLMs and 7 providers at your finger tips.
 Pair with workflows in Markdown, VS Code, Obsidian, and GitHub.
 Get productive fast with three simple commands.

 [![](https://raw.githubusercontent.com/navamai/navamai/main/images/navamai-youtube.png)](https://www.youtube.com/watch?v=OOEng_XshS4)